pyinstaller/pyinstaller/doc/bootloader-building.rst

 .. [#] Except of guest `osxcross`, which will build the OS X SDK and cctools
        as described in section :ref:`cross-building for mac os x`.

-All guests (except of `darwin64`), when building the bootloaders, are sharing the PyInstaller distribution folder and will put the built executables onto the build-host (into :file:`../PyInstaller/bootloader/`).
+When building the bootloaders, the guests are sharing the PyInstaller distribution folder and will put the built executables onto the build-host (into :file:`../PyInstaller/bootloader/`).